OpenMendel/MendelIHT.jl/figures/README.md

 # Paper

-A preprint of our paper is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/697755v2).
+Our paper is available [here](https://academic.oup.com/gigascience/article/9/6/giaa044/5850823?searchresult=1).

 # This folder contains the following: